-- A valid DMarket bot has “DMarket” in its name and the actual DMarket logo (see Fig.1).
+- A valid DMarket bot has "DM Bot" and a number in its name and the actual DMarket logo (see Fig.1).

 FIGURE 1